Explore

 People who added this item 140 Average listal rating (63 ratings) 7.4 IMDB Rating 7.3

-Faraway, So Close! is the sequel to the successful Wings Of Desire.
+Faraway, So Close! is the sequel to the successful Wings of Desire.
 I still haven't decided whether I like this movie or not.
-Whenever I my mind reflects on it, sometimes I find myself liking it as a follow-up film that tries to make it's own mark, distinct from the original.
+Whenever I my mind reflects on it, sometimes I find myself liking it as a follow-up film that tries to make its own mark, distinct from the original.
 Other times, I find it an uneven plot that does a poor job of continuing the concepts that were introduced in Wings.

-People who added this item 47 Average listal rating (28 ratings) 6.8 IMDB Rating 6.3
+People who added this item 48 Average listal rating (28 ratings) 6.8 IMDB Rating 6.3

 Which probably make anyone reading this wonder why it's featured on this of favorite second chapter cinema.
 And the explanation is simple.
 Guilty pleasure.

-I grew up during the 70's, and as a kid who watched a lot television fell in love with Japanese kaiju flick that were continually on the roster of many of those creature feature type of shows that used to run quite often on local channels.
+I grew up during the 70's, and as a kid who watched a lot of television fell in love with Japanese kaiju flick that were continually on the roster of many of those creature feature type of shows that used to run quite often on local channels.

 The overall weird wackiness of these types of movies of massive monsters of madness were almost the television equivalent of the monster comics that were produced by Stan Lee and Jack Kirby throughout the 50's and 60's.
-And those were pretty crazy too, altho, I'll admit, the kaiju equivalents did take the insanity of their premise to the next level.
+And those were pretty crazy too, although, I'll admit, the kaiju equivalents did take the insanity of their premise to the next level.
 And this particular Frankenstein franchise offshoot was a pretty good example of that.

 Now, of course, this type of motion picture entertainment is not for everyone.
-Only those few of us born with a particularly unrefined taste for Kaiju style kamp can undertsand the khaos and konvoluted kraziness of these krusading kreature kombatants and the giant rubbery foot-shape imprint they can leave on our kollective konscousness.
+Only those few of us born with a particularly unrefined taste for Kaiju style kamp can understand the khaos and konvoluted kraziness of these krusading kreature kombatants and the giant rubbery foot-shape imprint they can leave on our kollective konscousness.

 set up for an interesting story on the day when the son asks his father exactly just how daddy met mommy.

-People who added this item 246 Average listal rating (154 ratings) 7 IMDB Rating 6.5
+People who added this item 248 Average listal rating (156 ratings) 7 IMDB Rating 6.5

 Foxy Brown (1974)